Xerneas147/jekyll-now/_posts/2016-09-09-lesson-blog-1-final.md

     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
     <td>As a learner I have fallen into the nasty habit of asking for help the moment I don’t know what to do.
-In order to advance as an independent learner I will have to try and work things out on my own and not ask for help when i am stuck with a problem I can fix on my own.
+In order to advance as an independent learner I will have to try and work things out on my own and not ask for help when I am stuck with a problem I can fix on my own.
 I also got too distracted by </td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>